redysalted/Tesla-Tribute-Page/README.md

-This is a tribute page for Nicola Tesla.
+This is a tribute page for Nikola Tesla.
 This is the first page I have built from the ground up using just HTML+CSS.